Engines

 • 🛠️: Supports function calling.

-In this section, we’ll discuss how to implement your own engine to use any language model or API you can think of.
+We’ll also discuss how to implement your own engine to use any language model or API you can think of.

 Tip